AMC Hornet

-The Hornet became important for the automaker in being a top seller during its production as well as a car platform serving the company in varying forms through the 1988 model year.
-Introduced in 1969, AMC earned a high rate return for its development investment for the Hornet.
+The Hornet became significant for AMC in not only being a top seller during its production, but also a car platform serving the company in varying forms through the 1988 model year.
+Introduced in late 1969, AMC quickly earned a high rate of return for its development investment for the Hornet.
 The platform became the basis for AMC's subcompact Gremlin, luxury compact Concord, liftback and sedan Spirit, and the innovative all-wheel drive AMC Eagle.
-It would also outlast the compact platforms from the competition, including the Chevrolet Nova, Ford Maverick, and Plymouth Valiant.
+Its design would also outlast domestic competitors' compact platforms, including the Chevrolet Nova, Ford Maverick, and Plymouth Valiant.

-The AMC Hornet served as an experimental platform for alternative fuel and other automotive technologies.
-Hornets were campaigned in various motorsports events with some corporate support.
-A hatchback model also starred in an exceptional stunt jump in the 1974 James Bond film: The Man with the Golden Gun.
+The AMC Hornet also served as an experimental platform for alternative fuel and other automotive technologies.
+Hornets were campaigned at various motorsports events with some corporate support.
+A hatchback model also starred in an exceptional stunt jump in the 1974 James Bond film The Man with the Golden Gun.